JDMM-Codemeister/PrimerBuilder/README.md

 -Not too many repeating G or C bases, as this can cause primer-dimer formation.
 -Primer length is around 18-30 bases.
 -Melting temperature (Tm) of the primers between 65°C and 75°C, and within 5°C of each other.
--Typically, 3 to 4 nucleotides are added 5 ’of the restriction enzyme site in the primer to allow for efficient cutting. (will be recommended)
 -Have a balanced distribution of GC-rich and AT-rich domains.
 -Avoid runs of 4 or more of one base, or dinucleotide repeats (for example, GAAAA or CACACACA).
 -Avoid intra-primer homology (more than 3 bases that complement within the primer) or inter-primer homology (forward and reverse primers having complementary sequences).